 There are two particular blog posts that I really enjoyed producing and were especially popular among subscribers.
-The first is about the day that we met Lyall and Richard for the very first time – it was such a momentous, nerve-wracking day but full of surprises and bewilderment.
-The other is our most popular blog post among readers – it’s about an eventful trip to a posh hairdressers in the city where the boys made a mess with a cracker biscuit and a cheese slice.
+The first is about the day that we met Lyall and Richard for the very first time - it was such a momentous, nerve-wracking day but full of surprises and bewilderment.
+The other is our most popular blog post among readers - it's about an eventful trip to posh hairdressers in the city where the boys made a mess with a cracker biscuit and a cheese slice.

 What is your favourite memory with either the children or travelling?

 During the introductions (a period of two weeks during which we got to know the boys before they moved in), we took the boys to Cadbury World in the West Midlands.
 It poured with rain on the drive back in the car and we were all listening to Bruno Mars.
 As we pulled into the foster-home's driveway, Richard (the little'un) said "Daddy and Dad, I love you" in his adorable high pitched little brummie accent.
 It still brings a tear to my eye to think about it.

 John Adams is creator of Dad Blog UK and in his own words is, “dad to Helen aged 9 and Izzy aged 5.
 Also husband to long-suffering wife Gill who works in the City”.
 John previously worked in Government communications but gave this up in 2011 to run the household and become his kids' main carer.
 Writing the Dad Blog UK in his spare time, we love this blog and his humour.

 What is one piece of advice you would give your former self before having children?